Scientology-1972-org/merge-dvd-tracks-2-mp3/README.md

 Script do parce all the files from sub-folders too!
 You can keep all audios as named folders, containing lists of audio files (01Track.aiff, 02Track.aiff etc.) inside that folders.
 And script grab all files from sub-folders and put the name of each folder to generated outputely-merged audio file.

 !
-Renamer included as a confirmation dialog inside script, he is preparing tracks for proper sorting for cases where names started with digits like «01-Track.mp3» and he allowing not to mix it by sorting with track like «10-Track.mp3»
+Renamer included as a confirmation dialog inside script, he is preparing tracks for proper sorting for cases where names started with digits like «01-Track.mp3» and he allowing not to mix it by sorting with track like «10-Track.mp3».
+You can skip this step selecting N as a reply on confirmation stage.

 # Aiff to MP3 convertion:
 - **aiff-to-mp3.sh**